 As employers increasingly identify effective communication skills as the No. 1 criterion for hiring, this department fosters students’ skills in various communications contexts from multiple and interconnected perspectives to contribute to a more humane world.

-Visit the Communications Studies website
+Visit the Department of Communication Studies website

 Offering studies in fiction, creative nonfiction, poetry, and playwriting, this renowned department has transformed student writers into Pulitzer Prize winners and best-selling authors.
 Students perfect their craft through literary analysis and critiques of their work and their classmates.
 Offers B.A., M.A. and M.F.A.